NetScr1be/TOP-FCC-Tribute-Page/README.md

-# TOP-FCC
+# TOP-FCC-RWD
-The Odin Project Free Code Camp Projects
+# The Odin Project Free Code Camp Responsive Web Design Projects: Tribute Page

-Tribute Page Requirements
+## Requirements

 User Story #1: My tribute page should have an element with a corresponding id="main", which contains all other elements.